pypeit/PypeIt/doc/dev/deimosframes.rst

 variable that points to the relevant directory.
 The algorithm of the test is as follows:

-    #.
-Find all the directories in the :ref:`dev-suite` with Keck
+    1. Find all the directories in the :ref:`dev-suite` with Keck DEIMOS data.
-       DEIMOS data.

-    #.
-For each directory (i.e., instrument setup):
+    2. For each directory (i.e., instrument setup):

-        #.
-Make sure there is a "by-hand" version of the pypeit file
-           for this setup where a human (one of the pypeit developers) has ensured the frame types are correct.
+        a.
+Make sure there is a "by-hand" version of the pypeit file for this setup where a human (one of the pypeit developers) has ensured the frame types are correct.

-        #.
-Effectively run :ref:`pypeit_setup` on each of the
-           instrument setups to construct a new pypeit file with the automatically generated frame types.
+        b.
+Effectively run :ref:`pypeit_setup` on each of the instrument setups to construct a new pypeit file with the automatically generated frame types.

-        #.
-Read both the by-hand and automatically generated frame
-           types from these two pypeit files and check that they are identical.
+        c.
+Read both the by-hand and automatically generated frame types from these two pypeit files and check that they are identical.
 This check is *only* performed for the calibration frames, not any ``science`` or ``standard``